Ledgerback/DGSF/daoindex/01 WorkingDraft/05 Our Response_DAO Index.md

 The DAO Index addresses the problem statement in the following ways:

 1. **Transparency Poverty**: The DAO Index addresses transparency poverty by making data from assessments open access, and unearthing important information, that should be publicly known, through the assessment process.
+Additionaly, by highltiing the need for improvements in documentation for DAOs.
 2. **Lack of Measurable Expectations**: The DAO Index addresses the lack of measurable expecations by operaitonalziing the principles through the questonnaire, with most questions seeking or enforcing a design choice that can be met through a spectrum of practicies (some exceptions such as BSP-02 and BSP-01)
 3. **Conceptual Opacity**: The DAO Index addresses concepcutal opacity through the principles and the particiaptory design approach for the principles and questionnaire by encouraging collective input from members of academia, industry, and the public on the set of principles and how they are operationalized through the questionnaire
 4. **Regression to the code**: The DAO Index addresses regression to the code by highlighting design compoenetns for developing social infrastructure (or norms and practices), while balancing the use of Web3 technolgoy for optimizing operations and governance (primarily throguh the OT principle).
 In other words, balancing trustware with socialware.
+5. **Weak Learning**: The DAO Index addresses weak learning by providing open access (or open data approach) to the DAO Index data repository.
+Specifically, the best practices and literature datasets include best practices or good examples for DAOs to follow, while also tracking failures (cite other internet) and other incidents in the literature dataset.
+Furthermore,

-## Benefits of approach
+## Benefits of our approach (or our solution)

 > [**They seek to provide enough structure and information to engender trust, guide investments, and incentivize alignment with shared principles and standards, but not so much structure and information that it creates artificial barriers to entry for these marketplaces.**](https://docs.google.com/document/d/1We01RHGV2XQi-UZpNkJuOYpfztqF4oavYbNjlFABFp4/edit)